Ekoi people

-The Ejagham likely are the creators of the Nsibidi ideograms and still use them as a part of tradition.
+The Ejagham are widely believed to be the creators of the Nsibidi ideograms and still use them as a part of their tradition.

-Geography

-The Ekoi in Nigeria are found in Cross River State.
-The Ekoid languages are spoken around this area, although English (the national language) is also spoken.
-The Ejaham are spread out living in multiple villages called etek.
-Seeing a number of coconut trees or a mboma tree at the entrance or center of a village is an indication that you have entered Ejaham territory.
-In order to have easy access to a reliable source of water, all villages are built by a river or stream.
-It was convenient for people to live in the Cross River area, as they were used as main roads and journeys for trade routes.
+The Ejagham span from South Eastern Nigeria to the south Western part of Cameroon.The Ejaghams in Cross River state stretch from the Qua in Calabar municipality to Odukpani and Bakassi in the South to Akamkpa,Etung and Ikom in the central cross River.some communities in Ogoja also identify as Ejagham.The Ejaghams are by far the most diverse ethnic group in Cross River State.In Cameroons South West region,the Ejaghams are mainly found in the Eyumojock subdivision of Manyu division ,south West region.

 Language

 The Ekoi language is one of the Ekoid languages, a Bantoid language in the Niger–Congo dialect cluster.
 The Ekoi are the likely creators of the Nsibidi script, a script which can be seen in many surviving artifacts found in the areas inhabited by the Ekoi/Ejagham people, and which roughly translates into "cruel letters".
 It is an entirely African script, with virtually no Western influence.
 According to Ekoi folklore, the script was taught to them by mermaids.

 Nsibidi ideograms convey countless concepts.
 There are over 12 different symbols for love, 7 different symbols for hatred, 7 different symbols for speech, 8 different symbols for mirror, 14 different symbols for a set table, and 6 different symbols for journeys.
 Symbols that are shaded in usually mean danger or bad fortune, and include ideas of a dead body or the death of a friend.
 The nsibidi script is used in the Ekoi languages and is understandable in reading and writing.
 The script's importance is emphasized through its beauty and artistic aesthetics rather than its ability to shape cohesive sentences.